 GUI (Database Lab Platform)

-To use GUI, you need to sign up for Database Lab Platform.
+To use the GUI, you need to sign up for Database Lab Platform.

-Currently, Database Lab GUI is in "private beta" mode.
+Currently, the Database Lab GUI is in "private beta" mode.
 The onboarding consists of two steps.
-Step 1: you sign up using either Google, or LinkedIn, or GitLab, or GitHub account.
-Step 2: the Postgres.ai team contacts you and schedules a demo, during which your account will be activated.
+Step 1: Sign up using a Google, LinkedIn, GitLab, or GitHub account.
+Step 2: Next, the Postgres.ai team will contact you and schedule a demo, during which your account will be activated.